watarukumagai-git/opt/peer_review/no2/review_comment.md

 - Chapter1に、本論文の新規性•創造性について、他の文献との差異に言及しながら、明記せよ。

 ## [major comment2]
+- Review the current manuscript structure.
+- Following the general format, this paper should consist of introduction (Chapter 1), prediction method (Chapters 2 and 3), results and discussion (Chapter 4).
+- To revise the title of Chapter 3 from "DBO Optimization Algorithm" to "LSTM-Based Prediction Model".

+## [major comment2]
 - What is the reason for using DBO as optimization algorithm?
 - I would guess that the answer is "because DBO showed the best performance through numerical experiments in Section 4.5", I believe that this is not valid for any other task.
 - If this reason is correct, using DBO is not an original idea for this paper.
-- また、DBOの原著論文を読んだが、多くのミスが見受けられる。詳細はminor commentに記す。
+- Moreover, there are many misstatements in the DBO algorithm's part of the current manuscript Compare with the DBO's original paper [29].
+Details are described in minor comments.
 - Overall, please modify the following items:
-   - To transfer the DBO algorithm part (from Sections 3.1 to 3.3) to Additional Materials, i.e., Appendix or remove them.
+   - To remove the DBO algorithm part (from Sections 3.1 to 3.3) or transfer them to Additional Materials, i.e., Appendix after rewriting them correctly.
    - To specify "To determine LSTM’s hyperparameters by an outside optimization function is categorized as a machine learning's hyperparameter tuning problem, i.e, black-box optimization.
-Although there are many known metaheristic algorithms for black-box optimization, this study used DBO which had the best performance in Section 4.5" in Chapter 3.
+Although there are many known metaheristic algorithms for black-box optimization, this study used DBO which had the best performance in Section 4.5." in Chapter 3.
 - Otherwise, please specify why DBO is best choice for the LSTM performance in various tasks.
-   - [] Dung beetle optimizer: a new meta-heuristic algorithm for global optimization
+   - [29]: : "Dung beetle optimizer: a new meta-heuristic algorithm for global optimization", (2023).

 ## [major comment3]
 - The main purpose of this paper is to improve the prediction accuracy for short-mid term power load forcasting task.